 - Bamboo Cutting Board

 Apparel & Soft Blanks

-When looking for polyester counts, you want at least 50%, but ideally more like 70% will help your transfer work really well.
+When looking for polyester counts, you want at least 65%, but ideally more like 75%+ will help your transfer work really well.
 The lower the polyester count, the more “vintage” your design will appear.
-There are ways to sublimate on cotton t-shirts using sprays and coatings…stay tuned for a future tutorial on that!

 Apparel Sublimation Blanks

 - Basic T-Shirt

 - Basic Tank Top

 - Long-Sleeve Quarter-Zip Pullover